 If you find a pet without tags, take him to a shelter so he can be scanned for a microchip.

 If the dog is healthy, by law, he must be turned into Maricopa County Animal Care and Control:

-If the dog has some form of identification, you can bring him to our Sunnyslope Campus Admissions Department:
+If the dog appears sick, you can turn him into our Sunnyslope Campus.

 9226 N. 13th Avenue